How to Choose a Life Coach

-Since we like to think of ourselves as the eHarmony of life coaching, we are constantly making recommendation for individuals.
-The right life coach is often obvious to us because we eat and breathe life coaching all day, every day.
+The right life coach for each person is often obvious to us because we eat and breathe coaching all day, every day.
 So here are some guidelines for you to follow.

 Guidelines to choosing the best life coach for yourself

 1. Find a life coach that specializes in your area of need